Nevada State Route 439: History

-The owners of the Tahoe Reno Industrial Center constructed the 6-mile (9.7 km) USA Parkway between I-80 and TRIC for $60 million in 2001 specifically to provide access to TRIC (touted as the largest industrial park in the United States) in Storey County.
+The owners of the Tahoe Reno Industrial Center constructed the 6 mi USA Parkway between I-80 and TRIC for $60 million in 2001 specifically to provide access to TRIC (touted as the largest industrial park in the United States) in Storey County.

-In August 2009, it was reported that 10 mi of roadway had been completed—the southernmost 4 mi to the Lyon county line had only been graded and were still awaiting pavement—while roughly 7 mi of the route to reach US 50 remained unconstructed.
+In August 2009, it was reported that 10 mi of roadway had been completed—the southernmost 4 mi to the Lyon County line had only been graded and were still awaiting pavement—while roughly 7 mi of the route to reach US 50 remained unconstructed.

 Expansion plans

 As the plans for TRIC were realized with many large companies moving in, greater plans were made for USA Parkway.
 As early as 2004, the road was proposed to connect with US 50 near Silver Springs, for a total distance between I-80 and US 50 of about 18 mi.
 The connection to Silver Springs would increase regional mobility and provide air-freight shipping possibilities at nearby Silver Springs Airport.
 Proponents of the USA Parkway southern expansion proposed the idea of having USA Parkway accepted into Nevada's state highway system as State Route 805, but NDOT did not take such action.

 In 2012 and early 2013, the road network was found to fall short of TRIC's future needs.
-Expansion for 2017 was calculated to have a network-wide benefit–cost ratio of 9.1 (with 30-year benefits of $600 million for costs of $66 million), and a travel reduction time of 38%, as the increased traffic could use the shorter 439 for TRIC and avoid the congestion around Reno.
+Expansion for 2017 was calculated to have a network-wide benefit–cost ratio of 9.1 (with 30-year benefits of $600 million for costs of $66 million), and a travel reduction time of 38%, as the increased traffic could use the shorter SR 439 for TRIC and avoid the congestion around Reno.